 These two cases are symptomatic of the addiction problem plaguing young people in America’s rap culture.
 Adolescents with mental health problems like anxiety, depression, or unprocessed trauma seek solace from emotional pain by following the lead of celebrities in their subculture.
 If rappers pose with double cups in their videos and are in “that Zan with that Lean” (song lyrics), it creates a desire to be as cool as those guys and do the drugs they’re doing.
 After all, what harm can sipping a little bit of soda with cough syrup really do?

 Quite a bit as it turns out—especially to people with a genetic predisposition for addiction, a lot of emotional stress, and untreated mental health issues such as trauma, anxiety, and depression.
 Both Lil Peep and MacMiller escalated their substance misuse to hard drugs and alcohol which eventually killed them while they were still in their twenties.

-Muir Wood provides residential treatment for teenage boys ages 12–19 in a gender-specific environment.
+Muir Wood provides residential treatment for teenagers ages 12–19 in a gender-specific environment.
 Many of our patients have misused marijuana, alcohol, benzodiazepines, and codeine in an effort to deal with underlying emotional issues.
 Everything we do in our residential treatment program is designed specifically for the male gender and administered in an environment that includes only male patients.
-By treating only teenage boys, we eliminate the drama and distraction that is very common in teen rehabs that treat both boys and girls.
-In this gender-specific situation, our boys are free to focus on the important work and studies required to achieve a successful treatment outcome.
+By treating only teenage teens, we eliminate the drama and distraction that is very common in teen rehabs that treat both teens and girls.
+In this gender-specific situation, our teens are free to focus on the important work and studies required to achieve a successful treatment outcome.